westerndigitalcorporation/zonedstorage.io/README.md

 ## Contributing

-Read the [CONTRIBUTING](CONTRIBUTING) file and use GitHub pull request to contribute changes and improvements.
+Feel free to submit a pull request to contribute changes and improvements.

-For other inquiries, contact the zonedstorage.io team at zonedstorage@wdc.com.
+We follow the Contributor Covenant Code of Conduct as outline [here](CODE_OF_CONDUCT.md).

+## Copying and License

+The site source code is released as open source software under the GPL v3 license, see [COPYING](COPYING) and the [LICENSE](LICENSE) files in the project root for the full copying and license texts.